zoeller-io/zoeller-io-site/pages/about.en.md

 # About

 As a __Digital Solution Architect__ and __DevOps Engineer__, I have been helping entrepreneurs build the technology that powers their organizations for decades.
-I attach particular importance to Green IT and quality.
+I attach particular importance to Green Computing and quality.
 I've built everything from marketing websites to full SaaS platforms and everything in between.

 ![Mischa Zöller](/avatar_200_bw.jpg){class=rounded-centered}